Menu

 • To agree the school’s budget and to monitor its implementation

-How do governors develop their own expertise?
+How do ACMs develop their own expertise?

 • Participating in induction sessions organised by the school